JacobStephens2/event-manager-ui/README.md

 This app aims to be a tool to help facilitate event management.

+The corresponding API is at https://api.eventmanager.stewardgoods.com/

+The API's repository is at https://github.com/JacobStephens2/event-manager-ui

 ---
 ## Getting Started with Create React App